Running FAST-VQE on Quantum Computers

 print("Estimated cost in dollars for Sampler on Devices.Rigetti.Ankaa3: ", estimated_sampler_cost) # noqa: T201

 As before, we print shot statistics and estimated dollar costs.
 The cost estimates should be close to the cost estimated using the excitation-gate estimator and sampler.
-Any difference arise from the error that arise from the limited shot counts.
+Any differences arise from the error that arises from the limited shot counts.

 # Create a real Ankaa-3 Quantum Processor hardware backend.